firebolt-db/firebolt-demo/fb_ai_demo/README.md

 # Firebolt AI Chatbot Demo

-A reference implementation of a **Retrieval-Augmented Generation (RAG) chatbot** powered by [Chainlit](https://docs.chainlit.io/) for the chat UI, **OpenAI** for the LLM, and **Firebolt** as the analytical database and vector store.
+This is a **Retrieval-Augmented Generation (RAG) chatbot** powered by [Chainlit](https://docs.chainlit.io/) for the chat UI, **OpenAI** for the LLM, and **Firebolt** as the analytical database and vector store.
 It lets you ask questions in everyday language and receive answers backed by SQL queries that run live on Firebolt.

 ---